 - Arts, Business & the Community, sponsored by Wales & West Utilities

 - Arts, Business & Young People, sponsored by Cardiff Metropolitan University

 - Arts & Small Business, sponsored by Principality Building Society

 - Arts, Business & Health, sponsored by Western Power Distribution

 - Arts, Business & the Environment, sponsored by The Waterloo Foundation & University of Wales Trinity St David

 - Arts, Business & Employees, sponsored by Cartrefi Conwy

 - Hospital Innovations Arts Award

-The deadline for receiving nominations for the 2015 Awards is Friday the 13 of March.
-Nomination forms are available by e-mail from firstname.lastname@example.org or by clicking on the links below:
+Nomination Forms are available by e-mail from firstname.lastname@example.org or by clicking on the links below:

 In addition to the cash sponsors of the awards, A&B Cymru works with a range of event partners on its flagship ceremony, all of which are central to the success of the evening.
 They are media partnerOrchard Media & Events, Carrick Design and Print, Celtic Spirit Company, Flower Lodge,Fruitapeel, Llanllyr Source and Park Plaza Cardiff.